fahde-sorgho/restful-filter/README.md

 # Restful filter

-This library aim to convert querystring parameters into parsed json with related operators, so you would able to use the parsed values into another query action like filtering by using your model on SQL library (knex, sequelize, etc).
+This library aim to convert querystring parameters into parsed json with related operators, so you would able to use the parsed values into another query action like filtering by using Sequelize format.

 # Features
  - Filter querystring parameters